jordonbigelow/Brackeys-Godot-Platformer-Tutorial/README.md

 ## All credit goes to him, not me.
 I just wanted to store this project somewhere I could share it and use version control.
 ### Download
 You can download this project and open it in Godot.
-However, you can also just download the exe and cpk file if you have a Windows machine.
+However, you can also just download the exe and pck file (This is in the 'Windows Executable' folder in this repo) if you have a Windows machine.
 Just make sure you run the exe in the same directory as the cpk file, otherwise you will get an error when trying to launch the game.